-10 Mechanisms are in place for children to provide feedback on the quality, accessibility and appropriateness of public services and policies Children have no opportunities to provide feedback on public services and policies Some local health, education and social welfare services provide complaints mechanisms Public services are required to establish feedback systems including evaluation forms, surveys and complaints mechanisms Public services implement effective feedback systems including evaluation forms, surveys and complaints mechanisms.
-Mechanisms for auditing and inspection involve children on a systematic basis

-I I I I 11 Children are represented in governance bodies at local and national levels, including through their own organisations Children are not represented in governance bodies at any level A few youth councils and children's parliaments exist, but are often not sustained for very long A range of effective mechanisms have been developed for children's representation at local and national levels. these are being spread across the country Local and national governance bodies are mandated by law to have children represented.
-Child-led organisations are formally recognised in decision-making processes 12 Democratic child- led organisations are established at local and national levels There are no child-led associations Only a few types of child-led associations are active, mostly for only short periods of time There is a growing number and diversity of child-led associations A large number of different types of child- led associations are active and effective at local, sub-national and national levels 13 Children have access to the media to communicate their views There are no opportunities for children to use the media to communicate their views A few projects exist to support young journalists and reporters A growing number of opportunities are available for children to broadcast their views.
-However, access to these opportunities is mostly limited to better-off children in urban areas Opportunities for children to use the media to communicate their views are readily and easily available for a majority of children (radio, newspapers, internet, social media, television)
+9 Mechanisms are in place to consult children on legislation, public policies, services and resource allocation.
+Children are never consulted.
+Some consultations are held with some children on some policies.
+The views of girls and boys are gathered systematically in relation to a majority of policies affecting children.
+The development of all legislation, policies and services affecting children takes children's views into account.
+Children's organisations have a voice in decisionmaking processes.
+10 of all legislation, policies and services affecting children takes children's views into account.
+Children have no opportunities to provide feedback on public services and policies.
+Some local health, education and social welfare services provide complaints mechanisms.
+Public services are required to establish feedback systems including evaluation forms, surveys and complaints mechanisms.
+Public services implement effective feedback systems including evaluation forms, surveys and complaints mechanisms.
+Mechanisms for auditing and inspection involve children on a systematic basis.
+11 Children's organisations have a voice in decisionmaking processes.
+Children are not represented in governance bodies at any level.
+A few youth councils and children's parliaments exist, but are often not sustained for very long.
+A range of effective mechanisms have been developed for children's representation at local and national levels. these are being spread across the country.
+Local and national governance bodies are mandated by law to have children represented.
+Child-led organisations are formally recognised in decision-making processes.
+12 Democratic child- led organisations are established at local and national levels.
+There are no child-led associations.
+Only a few types of child-led associations are active, mostly for only short periods of time There is a growing number and diversity of child-led associations.
+A large number of different types of childled associations are active and effective at local, sub-national and national levels.
+13 Children have access to the media to communicate their views .
+There are no opportunities for children to use the media to communicate their views.
+A few projects exist to support young journalists and reporters.
+A growing number of opportunities are available for children to broadcast their views.
+However, access to these opportunities is mostly limited to better-off children in urban areas.
+Opportunities for children to use the media to communicate their views are readily and easily available for a majority of children (radio, newspapers, internet, social media, television).